zhenhua32/efficiency-nodes-comfyui/README.md

 ✨🍬Planning to help this branch stay alive and any issues will try to solve or fix ..
-But will be slow as I run many github repos .
+But will be slow as I run many github repos . before raising any issues, please update comfyUI to the latest and esnure all the required packages are updated ass well.
+Share your workflow in issues to retest same at our end and update the patch.🍬

 <b> Efficiency Nodes for ComfyUI Version 2.0+